simon-stellaris-mod/translation-tools/README.md

 Run `python3 ./web/server.py ....` with following arguments:

+- **--name**: The name of this translation, used when building stellaris localisation files.
+Use source mod name (or a short name) is a good practice
-- **--source-dir**: The source localisation data directory.
+- **--source-path**: The path of source mod's localisation directory or file.
 Usually the localisation directory of a mod or a sub directory of a specific language.
+You can specify multiple directories or files.
 - **--data-file**: The local data file which stores all translations, actually a json file.
-- **--name**: The name of this translation, used when building stellaris localisation files.
-Use source mod name (or a short name) is a good practice
-- **--build-dir**: The output directory, usually the localisation directory of your translation mod
+- **--output-path**: The output directory path, usually the localisation directory of your translation mod